codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

             flutter: fvm
 {{< /highlight >}}
 {{<notebox>}}
-**Note**: This automatically sets the Flutter version from your project's `fvm_config.json` file, located at the root of your project in the `.fvm` directory.
+**Note**: This automatically sets the Flutter version from your project's `.fvmrc` file (or from `.fvm/fvm_config.json` if you're using an older version of FVM).
 If this file does not exist, the build will fail.
 {{</notebox>}}

 Moreover, when using FVM, Codemagic allows you to set the specific FVM flavor in your `codemagic.yaml` to provide all the needed flexibility when managing the Flutter version.